serdar-acir/HPC_Monitor/README.md

 6. Enter a crontab entry at the login node (like: */5 * * * * cd ~/HPC_Monitor/root_version && /usr/bin/php ~/HPC_Monitor/root_version/sap_cron2.php for 5 minutes benchmarking intervals).
 7. Access the performance monitoring GUI through the web server to view the collected data.

+For a more detailed version of the installation, check out [this guide](https://www.serdaracir.net/hpc/hpc-monitoring-tool-installation/).

 ## Requirements

 - Linux-based HPC environment: PHP7, iperf3, inxi